Clifford J. Levy: Newsroom leadership roles

 In 2013, two years after becoming an editor, Levy became the editorial lead on NYT Now, an app created by The Times that aimed to attract new readers by presenting a curated list of stories for a cheaper price than a full subscription.
 The Times made the app free in 2015 after acknowledging that it had failed to attract a significant number of new subscribers.
 In August 2016, the Times shelved the app.

 Levy later was promoted to the masthead, serving as assistant managing editor and deputy managing editor, overseeing The Times's digital platforms.
 He led a number of initiatives to push the newsroom to embrace digital innovation and focus on digital audiences, including launching an experiment where editors and reporters were barred from viewing the desktop version of The Times inside the newsroom in order to get them to concentrate on mobile readers.

 On at least two occasions, Levy was promoted into roles overseeing troubled parts of the Times.
 In 2018, he was named editor of the Metro section three months after the former editor, Wendell Jamieson, resigned following an internal investigation.
 In January 2021, Levy returned to the masthead as deputy managing editor, taking on a leadership role advising the audio department a month after the Times admitted to major errors in its flagship "Caliphate" podcast.
 One source told the New York Post that "Cliff was sent there to clean up the mess.”

 Levy was reported to have been among several candidates to succeed Dean Baquet as executive editor, but did not receive the role, which went to managing editor Joe Kahn in April 2022.

 After Kahn's promotion to executive editor, Levy remained on the Times's masthead as a deputy managing editor with a role said to focus on "ethical standards and journalistic independence, as well as training for editors throughout the newsroom."

+On December 15, 2022, the Times announced that Levy would leave the newsroom and be appointed deputy publisher of the Wirecutter and The Athletic.

+In 2024, The Washington Post and CNN both tried to recruit Levy to run their newsrooms.
+The New Yorker reported that Levy was the “top candidate” to become The Post’s executive editor, but he then pulled out of the process.
+Axios said Levy “withdrew from consideration for the top newsroom job over the paper's strategy.”